Nishant-Choudharyzz/System-call-interface/README.md

 ## ⚠️ Note
 This is a **simulation**.
 No real files on your computer are touched.
 The "File System" is a JavaScript object in memory and will reset when you refresh the page (Audit Logs persist).

+## Changes:
+1. Made a different section for system calls.